["learn"]

 As far as classic cocktails go, the Old Fashioned is probably one of the most famous ones out there.
 It is a cocktail for whiskey lovers, made with your choice of bourbon or rye, simple syrup, a few dashes of aromatic bitters, and orange peel or Maraschino cherries to garnish.

 When America’s cocktail scene really took off in the latter 1800s, bar menus started to evolve as bartenders began mixing up new and exciting cocktails to impress the masses.
-Legend has it that there were some sentimental drinkers who missed how things used to be back in the good old days, and so they used to order a drink made the old-fashioned way, and it was here that the Old Fashioned Cocktail was born.
+Legend has it that some sentimental drinkers missed how things used to be back in the good old days, so they used to order a drink made the old-fashioned way, and it was here that the Old Fashioned cocktail was born.

 What’s a Manhattan?